 - Enhance our exercise – tart cherries have been found to support quicker recovery times and better strength during and after exercise.
 (9-12)

-- Help relieve muscle and joint discomfort, without side effects, in comparable ways to non-steroidal anti-inflammatory drugs.
+- Help relieve muscle and joint discomfort, without side effects, from inflammation associated with regular exercise.
 (10-12)

-- Boost our melatonin levels, which can help in enhancing how long and how well we sleep.
+- Boost natural melatonin production, which can help in enhancing how long and how well we sleep.
 (13)

 Enjoy summer’s bounty of tart cherries – delicious, naturally cooling, and packed with health benefits.
 But, as their growing season is coming to an end, get ‘em while it’s hot!